ehrpg/qstar/docs/character/skills.md

 ##### Negative Skills

-If a [Skill][]'s value---not the roll due to modifiers---is modified negatively, e.g. by Traits and Flaws, and drops to or below `0%`, you cannot use the [Skill][] anymore, not even for basic tasks.
+If a [Skill Rank][]---not the roll due to modifiers---is modified negatively, e.g. by Traits and Flaws, and drops to or below `0%`, you cannot use the [Skill][] anymore, not even for basic tasks.
 Your character is utterly uncapable of doing any Tasks related to this [Skill][].